alexandra-chron/lexical_xlm_relm/README.md

 Follow the preprocessing of the data, as described in [RE-LM](https://github.com/alexandra-chron/relm_unmt).

+**Attention**: preprocessing is different than XLM, the data should be re-preprocessed.

 ### 0. Train static subword embeddings
-Assuming you have placed the data in `./data/mk-en`:
+Assuming you have placed the data used for RE-LM in `./data/mk-en`:

 ```
 ./fasttext skipgram -input ./data/mk-en/train.mk -output ./data/fasttext_1024.mk -dim 1024
 ./fasttext skipgram -input ./data/mk-en/train.en -output ./data/fasttext_1024.en -dim 1024
 ```
 Now, you need to align the fastText vectors (without a seed dictionary, based on identical strings) using VecMap.
-After cloning its github repo ([VecMap](https://github.com/artetxem/vecmap)), run:
+To do that, run:

 ```
 python3 ./vecmap/map_embeddings.py --identical fasttext_1024.en.vec fasttext_1024.mk.vec fasttext_1024.en.mapped.vec fasttext_1024.mk.mapped.vec --cuda